-Rear Measured from the nearest wall or corner to the appropriate property line.
-No limitations limitations No limitations Minimum Lot Frontage on Public Street Non-Residential Uses 20 ft 20 ft Maximum Building Height Building height transition required when abutting to any residential district 3 Stories or 45 ft No 31⁄2 Stories or 35 € Yes Lot Coverage (Provided the applicable setbacks are observed) Measured by Foundation plane as % of site area.
-No Limitations No Limitations Build-To Line (feet): New Buildings Only: At least one primary building entrance shall be built no farther from the street of the physical address's right-of-way than the build-to line; except where a greater setback is required for a Planned Street Improvement, then the build-to line increases proportionately.
-0 ft May be increased when pedestrian amenities are provided between a primary building entrance and street 60 ft
+Minimum Lot Frontage on Public Street Non-Residential Uses 20 ft 20 ft Maximum Building Height Building height transition required when abutting to any residential district 3 Stories or 45 ft No 3 / 2 Stories or 35 Yes Lot Coverage (Provided the applicable setbacks are observed) Measured by Foundation plane as % of site area.
+No Limitations No Limitations Build-To Line (feet): New Buildings Only: At least one primary building entrance shall be built no farther from the street of the physical address's right-of-way than the build-to line; except where a greater setback is required for a Planned Street Improvement, then the build-to line increases 0 ft May be increased when pedestrian amenities are provided between a primary building entrance and street 60 ft

-Except to provide room for a sidewalk in conformance with city standards.

-In cases where a side yard of a property zoned in the CBD zone abuts any residential zone, the side yard setback shall be that required by the residential zone.

-In cases where a rear yard of a property zoned in the CBD zone abuts any residential zone and there is no alley between the CBD- zoned lot and the residential zone, the rear setback shall be that required by the residential zone.

-In cases where a side yard of a property zoned in the HWC zone abuts any residential zone, the side yard setback shall be a minimum fifteen feet and shall be increased one foot for each foot the HWC use building height is increased over twenty-five feet.

-In cases where a rear yard of a property zoned in the HWC zone abuts any residential zone, the rear setback shall be that required by the residential zone.

-Building heights in excess of 35 feet may be approved through the conditional use process, using criteria set forth in 17.54.025.
+- Except to provide room for a sidewalk in conformance with city standards. - In cases where a side yard of a property zoned in the CBD zone abuts any residential zone, the side yard setback shall be that required by the residential zone. - In cases where a rear yard of a property zoned in the CBD zone abuts any residential zone and there is no alley between the CBD- zoned lot and the residential zone, the rear setback shall be that required by the residential zone. - In cases where a side yard of a property zoned in the HWC zone abuts any residential zone, the side yard setback shall be a minimum fifteen feet and shall be increased one foot for each foot the HWC use building height is increased over twenty-five feet. - In cases where a rear yard of a property zoned in the HWC zone abuts any residential zone, the rear setback shall be that required by the residential zone. - Building heights in excess of these requirements may be approved through the conditional use process, using criteria set forth in 17.54.025.